VyIq/kik-bot-api-unofficial/README.md

 - Merge my other bot features into this?
 (Not sure if I want to)
 - Refactor
 - Error handling for some of the commands
+- Need to fix the bot since it's not even working (Specifically the dashes before the commands)

 # Kik Bot API #
 Use this library to develop bots for [Kik Messenger](https://www.kik.com) that are essentially automated humans.